About the UofL Sustainability Council

 The Council is a deeply collaborative, transdisciplinary, participatory body designed to work across the barriers that typically divide us - i.e. across campuses, units, disciplines, personal status & demographics.
 As such, we welcome participation from all staff, faculty, students, and community members who want to help advance sustainability initiatives on campus.

 The intention has always been to diffuse responsibility for sustainability throughout the institution.
 Our success depends entirely upon individuals paying attention and taking action in their own lives and sub-communities on campus.
 We thrive when you bring new ideas, knowledge, energy and resources to bear on this on-going process of institutional transformation.

-Meeting schedules and public documents for the Council and all of its committees are available at our SharePoint site.
-The full Council gathers year-round on the last Wednesday of every month from 10-11:30am in Shumaker Research Building room 228 to discuss progress and new ideas in sustainability.
+The full Council gathers year-round on the last Wednesday of every month from 10-11:30am in Belknap Academic Building room 218 to discuss progress and new ideas in sustainability.
 Drop-ins and new standing members from all campuses, units, disciplines, and departments are invited to the table.
 Join us to help change the way we do things at UofL for the better!

 From the Office of the Provost:

 The Sustainability Council provides oversight and direction, coordinates activities and recommends policies.